 Last week, before another three day stretch of crappy weather arrived, we hit the trail to explore more of Arches National Park.
 Most of the trails in the park are fairly short, which makes it easy to fit more than one hike into a single day.
 The short hikes also mean that we have plenty of time to be productive around the ‘house’ before or after a visit to the park.
 Despite the finicky weather, we have managed to hike most of the trails in the park.
 The two exceptions are the Fiery Furnace, which is a ranger led hike, and the Towers Arch, which is in the back country area of the park.
 We might skip the Fiery furnace this time around, but the Towers Arch is definitely in our plans for this week or next.

 Last Sunday we took a late afternoon hike to the most famous arch in the park.
 Delicate Arch is the arch most people associate with Arches National Park.
 It’s probably the arch most people associate with Utah.
-It is on their licence plate after all.
+It is on their license plate after all.